 Beat the heat with our picks of the best spots in Singapore for FREE water play!

 Is there a better way for the kiddos to beat Singapore’s relentless heat than cooling off in the water?!
-Although one of our faves, Palawan Pirate Ship, has now closed down there are still plenty of great outdoor water play options for kids of all ages to splash around in.
-Most of them are part of Singapore’s best parks and playgrounds, so kids can really work up a sweat before getting wet.
-From the impressive water fountains at Gardens by the Bay to the first waterpark in the heartlands at Nee Soon East, we’ve rounded up the best parks in Singapore for free water play so your little ones can splash away to their heart’s content (and your wallet can stay safely in your bag)!
+There are so many great outdoor water play options for kids of all ages to splash around in.
+Most are part of Singapore’s best parks and playgrounds, so kids can really work up a sweat before getting wet.
+From the impressive water fountains at Gardens by the Bay to the first waterpark in the heartlands at Nee Soon East, we’ve rounded up the best free water play in Singapore so your little ones can splash away to their heart’s content (and your wallet can stay safely in your bag)!

 Lead image of Oasis Waterpark courtesy of PAP Nee Soon

 The water playground experience of Clusia Cove at Lakeside Garden is cleverly designed with tidal patterns, surface ripples and directional currents that mimic water movement of coastal shores.
 Kids can wade in and control the water flow using the sluice gates, muck about in the cool pools and follow the channels that lead to rockpools.
 There’s also a closed-loop water recycling system that treats water naturally without chemicals.
 There’s a café onsite, too, called Fusion Spoon for casual Western and Asian dining – perfect for a lunch break after all that play!

 Opening hours: Tuesday – Sunday 8am – 10pm

 Jurong Lake Gardens, 100 Yuan Ching Road, Singapore 618662